-mabl has the ability to login automatically to many applications, given that all you need to login are a username and password.
+Mabl has the ability to log into many applications automatically, given that all you need to login are a username and password.

-To get started, simply add the credentials you'd like to use to mabl.
-You can add your credentials from the "Credentials" tab in the "Configurations" page, accessible from the lefthand navigation.
+To get started, add the credentials you'd like to use to mabl.
+You can add your credentials from the "Credentials" tab in the "Configurations" page, accessible from the left-hand navigation.

-Once your credentials are added, start creating your journey.
-It's important to select the credentials you want to use at the bottom of the form, as well as turning auto login on.
-Be sure that you're starting from a logged out state where you don't have any cookies.
-Since mabl executes in the cloud and not locally, this is the best way to make sure you're recording in the same state that mabl sees your app during testing.
+Once your credentials are added, start creating your test.
+It's important to select the credentials you want to use at the bottom of the form, as well as turning auto-login on.
+Be sure that you're starting from a logged out state.
+Since mabl executes in the cloud, this is the best way to make sure you're recording in the same state that mabl sees your app during testing.

-You're now ready to start training your journey as you normally would.
+You're now ready to start training your test as you normally would.
 Be sure that recording is enabled and steps are now being logged in the trainer window.

 Recording a manual login flow in mabl is mostly the same as the above section.
 For security reasons, you'll still want to add your credentials to mabl.
-Although the mabl app and trainer are secure, the trainer gives you the ability to pass the credentials assigned to a journey as variables for an additional layer of security.
+Although the mabl app and Trainer are secure, the Trainer gives you the ability to pass the credentials assigned to a test as variables for an additional layer of security.

-Mirroring the above, simply add the credentials you'd like to use to mabl to get started.
-You can add your credentials from the "Credentials" tab in the "Configurations" page, accessible from the lefthand navigation.
+To get started, add the credentials you'd like to use.
+You can add your credentials from the "Credentials" tab in the "Configurations" page, accessible from the left-hand navigation.

-Once your credentials are added, start creating your journey.
+Once your credentials are added, start creating your test.
 It's important to select the credentials you want to use at the bottom of the form, you must not enable auto-login.
-Be sure that you're starting from a logged out state where you don't have any cookies.
-Since mabl executes in the cloud and not locally, this is the best way to make sure you're recording in the same state that mabl sees your app during testing.
+Be sure that you're starting from a logged out state.
+Since mabl executes in the cloud, this is the best way to make sure you're recording in the same state that mabl sees your app during testing.

-Of the three options that appear, you'll want to select the first one titled "Input value."
+Of the three options that appear, select the first one titled "Input value."

 Important information about iframes